The maximum group size for a proper conversation is four.

 Maximum: five people.

-David Gurteen has discovered that the conversation does not work so well when the group consists of more than five people.
+David Gurteen made this discovery by experimenting with different configurations of participants.
+He found that conversation does not work so well when the group consists of more than five people.
 One or two people are likely to dominate; the conversation will probably break into two, even three; someone may be excluded from the conversation; and group energy will be low.

 Work by James, Hart and others in the early 1950s showed that: